ibm-cloud-docs/EventStreams/eventstreams073.md

 The following list defines some Apache Kafka concepts:

 <dl>
-<dt>Server</dt>
+<dt>Broker</dt>
-<dd>A Kafka installation is made up of one or more individual server machines.
-These servers can be located in geographically disparate data centers.
+<dd>A Kafka installation is made up of one or more individual broker machines.
+These brokers can be located in geographically disparate data centers.
 </dd>
 <br/>
 <dt>Cluster</dt>
-<dd>Kafka runs as a cluster of one or more servers.
-The load is balanced across the cluster by distributing it amongst the servers.</dd>
+<dd>Kafka runs as a cluster of one or more brokers.
+The load is balanced across the cluster by distributing it amongst the brokers.</dd>
 <br/>
 <dt>Message</dt>
 <dd>The unit of data in Kafka.
 Each message is represented as a record, which comprises two parts: key and value.
 The key is commonly used for data about the message and the value is the body of the message.
 Kafka uses the terms record and message interchangeably.